-d) Result in the loss of forest land or conversion of forest land to non- forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? \boxtimes Discuss ion: a.
+- a.
 The California Department of Conservation District map designates the property as "Prime Farmland."
 The proposed project would not conflict with existing zoning for agricultural uses.
 General Plan Agricultural Preservation and Land Use policies AG/LU-2 and AG/LU-13 recognize wineries, and any use consistent with the Winery Definition Ordinance and clearly accessory to a winery, as agriculture.
 Thus, the proposed project would not result in a significant impact with respect to conversion of farmland.
 No vineyards will be removed for the proposed replacement of a portion of the agricultural building for winery purposes.
-There are no other changes included in this proposal that would result in the conversion of Farmland. b.
+There are no other changes included in this proposal that would result in the conversion of Farmland. - b.
 The County's zoning of the property is AW (Agricultural Watershed) and the General Plan land use designation of the property is Agriculture, Watershed & Open Space (AWOS).
 The proposed winery is consistent with the property's zoning, as Napa County Code Sections 18.20.030 lists wineries and related, accessory uses as conditionally permitted in the AW.
 General Plan Policy AG/LU-20 also identify processing of agricultural products (grape crushing/winemaking) as a use that is consistent with the AWOS land use designation.
-There are no Williamson Act Contracts associated with vineyard production on the parcel. c/d.
+There are no Williamson Act Contracts associated with vineyard production on the parcel. - c/d.
 The project site is zoned AW (Agricultural Watershed), which allows wineries upon grant of a use permit or a modification.
 According to the Napa County environmental resource maps (based on the following layers - Sensitive Biotic Oak Woodlands, Riparian Woodland Forest and Coniferous Forest), the project site does not contain lands classified as forest or timberland.
-Therefore, the proposed project would not conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production. a.
-Cou fore discussed in item "a." and "b.", above, the winery and winery ac nty General Plan and are allowed under the parcel's AW (Agricuseeable consequence thereof, would result in changes to the exist secial status farmland to a non-agricultural use. ıltural Watersh ed) zoning.
-Ne ither this project ct. nor any Mitigatio n Me asures: None required.
-III. the a QUALITY.
-Where available, the significance criteria established by applicable air quality management or air pollution control district may elied upon to make the following determinations.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+Therefore, the proposed project would not conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production. - a.
+As discussed in item "a." and "b.", above, the winery and winery accessory uses are defined as agricultural by the Napa County General Plan and are allowed under the parcel's AW (Agricultural Watershed) zoning.
+Neither this project, nor any foreseeable consequence thereof, would result in changes to the existing environment, which would result in the conversion of special status farmland to a non-agricultural use.

-c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes , Result in other emissions (such as those leading to odors adversely affecting a substantial number of people)?
+III. the t QUALITY.
+Where available, the significance criteria established by applicable air quality management or air pollution control district may relied upon to make the following determinations.
+Would the project.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? $\boxtimes$ c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people)? $\boxtimes$